U.S. flag

 Prevalence

 Prevalence is unknown.
-Approximately 300 cases have been reported in the medical literature.
-Variability of the cherubism phenotype may result in underdiagnosis of the condition in children, and as bone remodeling occurs into adulthood, there may be no evidence of previous disease on imaging in adults despite the presence of a SH3BP2 pathogenic variant.
+Approximately 600 individuals have been reported in the medical literature.
+Clinical variability may result in underdiagnosis in children, especially in individuals with mild or asymptomatic cherubism.
+Furthermore, as bone remodeling occurs into adulthood, the radiologic findings during adulthood may not reflect the activity of the disease during childhood, despite the presence of a SH3BP2 pathogenic variant.

 Differential Diagnosis